 Transient voltage is a result of either an external or an internal source.
 Depending on the origination, these surges can pack a real bang in a single shot, or be smaller, stealthy, much more frequent and just as damaging over time.

-External types of surges are very powerful and are responsible for about 20% of power quality related electronics damages.
+External types of surges are very powerful and are responsible for about 20% of power quality related electrical and electronics damages.

 Very large and intense surges can strike without notice in the form of lightning strikes, utility grid switching or power system faults.